traumverloren/haute-codeture/haute-codeture.md

 ## I made my clothing

-## the canvas?
+## interactive?

-^Taking this same idea and transferring it to my clothing
+^ I didn't have a studio space to create an installation like Tinguely.

+^ Apply same idea of interactivity to the most accessible form of expression I could think of - my clothing.

 ^Really interested in interactions that might occur when people realize it's interactive.